rubberduck-vba/Battleship/README.md

 # Battleship
-A fully OOP, Model-View-Presenter implementation of the classic [Battleship](https://en.wikipedia.org/wiki/Battleship_game) board game, running hosted in Excel, written in VBA.
+A fully OOP, Model-View-Presenter implementation of the classic [Battleship](https://en.wikipedia.org/wiki/Battleship_game) board game, running hosted in Excel, written in VBA to demonstrate the language's little-known OOP capabilities.

 ## What is this?